Preventing Formosan Termite Infestations

 The Formosan termite is by far one of the most destructive pests in the United States.
 Formosan subterranean termites are among the most destructive pests in the U. S. Experts estimate that it costs homeowners upwards of $1 billion annually in order to prevent and redress issues caused by these termites.
 In New Orleans alone, for example, somewhere between 30-50% of the city’s historic oak trees are infested with termites, which costs the city about $300 million every year in upkeep costs.
 In an effort to control the ever-expanding populations of termites, the use of pesticides has raised costs for consumers and led to negative effects on the environment like the contamination of water supplies due to runoff.

 It’s interesting to note that, once established in a particular area, a colony of Formosan termites has never been fully eradicated - only temporarily deterred.

 Formosan termites will eat nearly any object made of wood, including other materials containing cellulose, like paper and cardboard.
 Although these insects feed mainly on wood, they’ve also been known to chew through foam insulation boards, thin lead and copper sheeting, plaster, asphalt, and some plastics.
 The queen of a Formosan termite colony has a life span of about 15 years and can produce up to 2,000 eggs per day.
 Workers and soldiers have a life span of around 3 to 5 years.

-If termites have made unsightly appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If termites have made unsightly appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced pest control experts.